igearfs/HealthCareDataPlatform/README.md

-Here’s the full revised version for you to copy and paste:
+Here’s the updated version of your **Healthcare Data Platform** document with Tuleap and OpenProject added to the list of technologies:

 ---